Using Noodletools to make a Works Cited entry

 - Items with a red asterisk * are required.
 The program will complain if you try to make a citation without them.

 - Both the MLA Works Cited page and the APA References page are very particular about capitalization, and Noodletools will help you in that department.
 Follow their advice.
-If you foul something up, the program will underline it with a red squiggle.
+If you foul something up, the program will suggest correct capitalization with a yellow Suggestions call-out box.

 - After you have filled in all the blanks that apply to your source, click the blue Save button.